DUNE-DAQ/triggermodules/README.md

 This package is the prototype interface between DuneTriggerAlgs (https://github.com/plasorak/DuneTriggerAlgs) and appfwk (https://github.com/DUNE-DAQ/appfwk).
 This is where the queues, DAQModule and their are implemented.

 This package also is the interface in the case you want to simulate the trigger decision process and feed in simulated TPs.
-The implementation of that happens in DuneTriggerGenerators (https://github.com/plasorak/DuneTriggerGenerators, I know, it doesn't exist yet).
+The implementation of that happens in DuneTriggerMCGenerators (https://github.com/plasorak/DuneTriggerMCGenerators, I know, it doesn't exist yet).

 ## Installation
 To install you need to first have the application framework, you can find instructions here: https://github.com/DUNE-DAQ/appfwk/wiki/Compiling-and-running